Measurement Part 3: Getting Started With Measurement

 Last updated on July 11, 2022 at 03:47 pm

 Host: Today on ICTV, Sean Williams, communications and analytics expert, sheds light on how to get started with measurement to assess the impact of your internal employee communications strategy on your company’s objectives.

-So if you take nothing else away from this discussion, it’s to get the objectives right, do what you can do, and then go out and take a look at the standards, and see how the internal employee communication measurement standards can relate to your organization.
-When you align your strategy with the outputs, the outcomes, and the business impact that we’re talking about, then you increase dramatically your relevancy.
+And see how the internal employee communication measurement standards can relate to your organization.
+When you align your strategy with the outputs, outcomes, and business impact then you increase dramatically your relevancy.
 You make yourself less of the person who does the intranet and much more the person who helps the organization meet its business objectives.